In this tutorial, we will look into six different ways to check if a substring is a part of a string or not. Let's start with the most common one:

 indexOf()method.
 It works faster and everywhere.

-If you have any question or feedback, please feel free to send me a tweet anytime.
+If you have any questions or feedback, please feel free to send me a tweet anytime.

 Happy Coding 😍